 Over the last few years, real estate crowdfunding sites have exploded in popularity, giving everyday people a chance to invest in real estate.

-Previously, your options were buying and managing properties, becoming an accredited investor to get into exclusive deals, or purchasing publicly traded REITs.
+Previously, your options were buying and managing properties, becoming an accredited investor with a high net worth to get into exclusive deals, or purchasing publicly traded REITs (real estate investment trust).

-And investing a portion of money in real estate is a great way to build wealth and to diversify your investments outside of traditional stocks and bonds.
+And real estate is one of the best ways to invest, build wealth, and to diversify your investments outside of traditional stocks and bonds.

 However, in the last few years the SEC allowed more crowdfunding options for investors who are not classified in the “accredited” category.

 Below you’ll find some information and overviews about the best real estate crowdfunding sites for non-accredited investors.

 Although you can invest in these platforms as a non-accredited investor, the SEC does provide and recommend some guidelines on crowdfunding in general, to help ensure you do not take on too much risk.

 This is not to scare you off from investing in real estate crowdfunding sites, but to help keep your money safe and ensure you know the risks.

 Additionally, while real estate crowdfunding is separate from the stock market, it can still be influenced by the economy and the housing market.